jaogoy/starrocks/contrib/starrocks-python-client/docs/design/compare.md

 ### The `comparators_dispatch_for_starrocks` Decorator

-To solve this, the `sqlalchemy-starrocks` dialect uses a custom decorator, `comparators_dispatch_for_starrocks`.
+To solve this, the `starrocks-sqlalchemy` dialect uses a custom decorator, `comparators_dispatch_for_starrocks`.
 This is a wrapper around Alembic's standard `@comparators.dispatch_for` that adds a crucial check at the beginning of each comparator function:

 ```python
 if autogen_context.dialect.name != "starrocks":